KELOIDS

 5. Preventive Care

-• Prioritize aesthetic results, recurrence control, and prevention.
+• Prioritise aesthetic results, recurrence control, and prevention.

 Living With Keloids: Advice & Safety Measures

-• Early treatment is key for inflammatory skin disorders like acne.
+• Early treatment of inflammatory skin disorders such as acne proves essential.

 • Keep scars hydrated and refrain from picking or scratching them.